-To all who were able to attend, thank you for joining us for the Windows Insider Webcast showcasing Cortana!
-We enjoyed showing you some of Cortana’s great features and how she can be your intelligent assistant across your life.
+Thank you to all the people who joined us for the Windows Insider Webcast episode showcasing Cortana!
+We enjoyed showing you some of Cortana’s features and how she can be your intelligent assistant across your life.
 It was a lot of fun demonstrating Cortana on the PC, phone, and speaker (Harman Kardon Invoke, available for $99 at the Microsoft Store).

-Focus Assist (RS4 Windows Insider Builds)
+Focus assist (RS4 Windows Insider Builds)

 - See a summary of what you missed while you were focused.

-- If you’re using Cortana, you can also have Focus assist turn on while you’re at home.
+- If you’re using Cortana, you can also have focus assist turn on while you’re at home.

 - Install Cortana on Android on your phone.